 Select the Plan Mission command from the Tools menu.
 Specify parameters according to the description given below and run the procedure.

 - Camera model - choose a camera from the list with a certain focal length in mm.
-Usually it is the same camera used for the overhead flight and the corresponding option should be selected from the list.

 - Resolution - target image resolution.
 It can either be specified as GSD or as a capture distance in meters from the surface of the rough model.